Dr. Nancy J. Merritt, Dean

-Scott College of Business programs are enhanced by the presence of the West Central Small Business Development Center, which assists local and state small businesses.
+College of Business programs are enhanced by the presence of the ISU/Wabash Valley Small Business Development Center, which assists local and state small businesses.
 The Gongaware Center, established through a gift from Donald and Patricia Gongaware, has a mission to develop leaders for the financial services industry.
 Networks Financial Institute, the center for study of financial services, was established by a generous grant from the Lilly Endowment.

 All programs in the college are accredited by AACSB International—The Association to Advance Collegiate Schools of Business, the premier accrediting association of business programs.

 All programs in the college focus on providing business students with quality education via academic knowledge, professional experiences, and social and developmental opportunities.
 During their first two years, students in the college are advised by the Undergraduate Student Services Office, which also provides information on college admission policies, transfer student policies, course repeat process, senior check-out, and graduation.
 Students are usually transferred to a faculty member for advisement after completion of their second year as a business major.
 The college sponsors professional organizations, clubs, and honoraries.
 Students are encouraged to join and participate in professional activities including attendance at conventions, guest speakers, workshops, and social events which bring students, faculty, and professional guests together to share and learn about business.